 I’ve heard anecdotal accounts of people rigging up earplugs to work with dog ears.
 I do not recommend this.
 The risk of something getting stuck in the ears is far too great.

 Instead, check out Mutt Muffs, ear muffs made for dogs.
 I have my doubts about these comical-looking things, but others swear by them.

 Why You Shouldn’t Baby Your Pet Too Much

 Why?
 Because this sends the message that you think something’s terribly wrong too.
-And when your pet senses that you think something’s really, really wrong, this just reinforces the anxiety.
+And when your pet senses that you think something’s really wrong, this just reinforces the anxiety.

-Calm.
-Like all that noise outside is no biggie.
+So how should you act?
+Calm — like all that noise outside is no biggie.

 Instead, acknowledge that, yes, something is amiss.
-Stroke your dog or cat and offer some comforting words.
-Give some treats and try to engage the pets in some playtime.
+Stroke your dog or cat and offer comforting words.
+Give a few treats and try to engage your pet in playtime.